 This book is a alphabetical listing of, and a lasting memorial to, those from the locality who died on the battlefield.
 It lists a) rank and unit at time of death; b) date and age at time of death; c) location and cause of death; d) where the body is buried or commemorated; e) name and address of next of kin.
 Appendices list the various cemeteries and memorials, the military units, and medals for bravery.Scroll to top of page

 Heavitree School: Parochial to Primary 1835-2007

 The booklet gives a detailed history of education in the Heavitree area from 1835, but also outlines evidence of schooling in the area from as early as 1517.

 There are several photographs of the School and it's pupils of various years, along with extracts from the School Log.

-In addition, the booklet lists headteachers of the School, and names of former pupils who lost their lives in the First & Second World Wars.Scroll to top of page
+In addition, the booklet lists headteachers of the School, and names of former pupils who lost their lives in the First and Second World Wars.Scroll to top of page

 Heavitree Parish Boundary Stones: A Guided Walk

 Terry Bound + Den Perrin